b-simjoo/VonNeumannEmulator/README.md

 # Von_Neumann_emulator
-An Emulator for Von Neumann (minimized) for theaching purposes
+An Emulator for Von Neumann CPU (minimized) for theaching purposes